-This work develops perspectives and approaches to crucial cyber-security issues that are non-political, non-partisan, and non-governmental.
+Most books on cybercrime are written by national security or political experts, and rarely propose an integrated and comprehensive approach to cybercrime, cyber-terrorism, cyber-war and cyber-security.
+This work develops approaches to crucial cyber-security issues that are non-political, non-partisan, and non-governmental.
 It informs readers through high-level summaries and the presentation of a consistent approach to several cyber-risk related domains, both from a civilian and a military perspective.
-It explains fundamental principles in an interdisciplinary manner, thus shedding light on the societal, economic, political, military, and technical issues related to the use and misuse of information and communication technologies.
+Explaining fundamental principles in an interdisciplinary manner, it sheds light on the societal, economic, political, military, and technical issues related to the use and misuse of information and communication technologies.

 Cybercrime and Cybersecurity: Stakes and Challenges for the 21th Century.
 Cyberspace and the Internet: a new Paradigm for Crime and Conflict.
 Cybercrimes against Persons.
 Cybercrimes against Assets.
 Cybercrime against States.
 Cyberconflict, Cyberwar, and Cyberpower.
 Understanding Cybercriminals.
 The Cybercriminal Toolkit.
 The Fight against Cybercrime.
 Cybercriminal Investigation: Computer Forensics.
 A Global Approach to Cybersecurity.
 Cybersecurity Governance and Security Measures.
 Cyberspace: Protection of a Shared Asset.
 Glossary of main cybercrime and cybersecurity related terms.
 References and bibliography.
 Index.